felreach/Stadium/ReadMe.txt

 ###############
 Version History
 ###############
+1.0.2:
+ - Fixed failure of my English
+ - Listing types now mentions the random option
 1.0.1:
  - Added periodic messages about tournament sign up and relevant settings for this feature
  - Script now announces itself when loaded
  - Changed payout message when payout is disabled
  - Maybe some other minor cosmetic changes
+ - Allowed trainers to enter with random type
 1.0.0:
  - First Release version for testing